-Last week I wrote a long post detailing the troubling multimillion-dollar reverberations between the Duke autism program and a for-profit stem cell clinic in Panama called The Stem Cell Institute.
+Last week I wrote a long post detailing the troubling multimillion-dollar reverberations between the Duke Autism Center and a for-profit stem cell clinic.
+The clinic in Panama is The Stem Cell Institute.
 The potential entanglements raise a bunch of questions and concerns.
 They center on questionable, unproven autism “treatments”.
-In Duke’s case, their own clinical trial showed there was no benefit, but they forging ahead anyway.
+In Duke’s case, their own clinical trial showed there was no benefit.
+However, they are forging ahead anyway.

-This Duke-stem cell clinic situation is a prime example of muddy waters in our arena.
+This Duke-stem cell clinic situation is a prime example of muddy waters in our regenerative medicine arena.
 You have ties between a place overall doing robust clinical science and for-profit clinics.
-In terms of the actual biomedical science in this case, it seems to me like this is likely the realm of stem cell “magic” where one’s hopes and ideas prevail over actual data.
+In terms of the science in this case, it seems the realm of stem cell “magic.”
+One’s hopes and ideas prevail over actual data.

-I wanted to give you as readers more background on what led up to that post and what has followed it, including more information and concerns.
+I wanted to give you as readers more background on what led up to that post.
+I also update what has followed it, including more information and concerns.

-In addition, stem cell policy and ethics researchers Jeremy Snyder and Leigh Turner coincidentally just recently published a crowdfunding analysis paper that highlights the resonance between Duke and The Stem Cell Institute so I want to briefly discuss that as well.
+In addition, stem cell policy and ethics researchers Jeremy Snyder and Leigh Turner coincidentally just recently published a crowdfunding analysis paper.
+It also highlights the resonance between Duke and The Stem Cell Institute.
+I discuss that paper as well in this post.

 Duke-clinic story background